 Perhaps you don’t know what a home inspection is.
 You may have read about it somewhere, or you may have had a home inspection done before.
 You’ve probably heard of someone getting an inspection.
 Or someone who has solid facts about the benefits of a home inspection to the home buying or the selling process.
 Whatever you may know about the home inspection, one thing is for sure – our home inspection in Salt Lake City, UT, while not mandatory, but is NECESSARY.

 But first, let’s talk about what it is so later you’ll understand what it isn’t.
 Below are the items usually inspected during the home inspection.

 - Windows and doors

 What It Is

 A home inspection is a non-invasive examination of the physical conditions of a home.
-Typically, the inspection can last 2 to 5 hours, depending on the age, condition, and size of the home.
-Weather conditions can affect the inspection and in some parts of the region, the inspection may have to be rescheduled or parts of the inspection scheduled, ie, especially the roof.
+Typically, the inspection can last 2 to 5 hours.
+The duration is dependent on the age, condition, and size of the home.
+Also, weather conditions can affect the inspection.
+In some parts of the region, the entire job, or just the roof inspection, may have to be postponed.

 A general home inspection typically covers the following components of the home: